Last Updated on March 7, 2026 by George Pavlopoulos

 1 week in the Greek islands

 Exactly like with the One Week in Athens section, you can always spend an entire week in the Greek islands.
 If that’s the case, you can get a corresponding flight straight after your arrival.
-Mykonos, Santorini, Paros, Naxos, etc., are served daily by Aegean Airlines.
+Mykonos, Santorini, Paros, Naxos, and other destinations are served daily by Aegean Airlines.

 Instead of staying a night on every island, consider staying two.
-Keep an eye on your budget, and if you have some more time, check if you can stay a bit longer in the islands.
-Smaller islands are always nicer and cozier, so consider Donousa, Schinoussa, or Amorgos for a laid-back and original Greek vacation.
+Keep an eye on your budget, and if you have some extra time, consider staying a bit longer in the islands.
+Smaller islands are always more charming and intimate, so consider Donousa, Schinoussa, or Amorgos for a laid-back and authentic Greek vacation.

 I have written a comprehensive guide on spending three weeks in the Greek islands for less than 1,000 euros.
 Read it and get some extra ideas for your trip to Greece.

-I tried to answer the questions that people usually ask me when it comes to their holidays in Greece.
-However, if you have more questions, please add them in the comments below, and I will then update this section.
+I tried to answer the questions that people usually ask me about their holidays in Greece.
+However, if you have further questions, please add them in the comments below, and I will update this section accordingly.

 How warm is Greece in July and August?

-Therefore, don’t expose yourself directly to sunlight between 12 p.m. and 4 p.m., and use sunscreen.
+Therefore, avoid direct exposure to sunlight between 12 p.m. and 4 p.m. and use sunscreen.
 Also, avoid physical activities.
-Drink a lot of water and have light meals.
+Drink plenty of water and opt for light meals.
 You will be fine if you use common sense.

 How about Greece in April and May?

-So, when it’s the best time to visit Greece?
+So, when is the best time to visit Greece?

-If you would like to enjoy warm weather and avoid mass tourism, the best time to visit Greece is June and September.
-The prices are usually lower, fewer people visit Greece, and the weather is still enjoyable without being hot.
-May and October are equally good months to visit Greece but keep in mind that they can be rainy.
+The prices are usually lower, fewer people visit Greece, and the weather remains enjoyable without being too hot.
+May and October are equally good months to visit Greece, but keep in mind that they can be rainy.

-How should I enrich my stay if I have 10 days in Greece?
+How should I make the most of my 10 days in Greece?

 And how about if I have two weeks in Greece?

-If you have two weeks in Greece, split the itineraries further.
+If you have two weeks in Greece, split the itinerary further.
 Spend up to five days in Athens and almost a week on the islands.
-Then, save the two last nights for Athens and take a tour of a place of archaeological interest.
+Then, save the last two nights for Athens and take a tour of a place of archaeological interest.

 Is Greece cheap?

 This will depend mainly on what you are willing to do during your stay, but I will try to give you an idea.
 If I were about to travel to country X, I would choose a hotel for my stay and not a hostel.
-I usually have a light snack for food, and I eat properly once in the evening.
-Since I don’t know when I could revisit the X destination, I would go to everything that interests me: landmarks, museums, etc. I won’t spend money on alcohol more than once every two days.
-And I’d buy a souvenir made in X country to help the local economy.
+I usually have a light snack and eat properly in the evening.
+Since I don’t know when I’ll revisit the X destination, I would explore everything that interests me: landmarks, museums, etc. I won’t spend money on alcohol more than once every two days.
+And I’d buy a souvenir made in a particular country to help support the local economy.
 I’d walk a lot, and I’d use public transport.

-For all these things, I’d calculate approximately 120 euros per day for Greece.
-The 120 euros include everything: accommodation (60-70 euros), snacks and water for lunch (10 euros), museums, etc. (10 euros*), and a proper meal in the evening (25 euros).
-For a week, you can have an all-inclusive holiday in Greece for 800-1000 euros plus your flight cost.
+For all these things, I’d calculate approximately 150 euros per day for Greece.
+The 150 euros include everything: accommodation (70-90 euros), snacks and water for lunch (10 euros), admission to museums (10 euros*), and a proper evening meal (30 euros).
+For a week, you can have an all-inclusive holiday in Greece for 1200-1400 euros plus your flight cost.

 Two notes on how to budget